 Facts on this planet: Volcanoes

 The Grand Canyon, by comparison, is only 446 km long and almost 2 km deep.
 The swelling of the Tharsis region caused the crust to collapse in the area of the Valles Marineris.
 This planet also comprises basaltic rock, which has grey color on its top.
-Dunes, like parallel ridges in crater floors, evolves when the wind sweeps and also horseshoe-shaped dunes produced.
+Dunes, like parallel ridges in crater floors, evolves when the wind sweeps and also horseshoe-shaped dunes are produced.
 Mars also contains dust storms, which resound like tornadoes in cloud currents.
 On the gray basaltic plains, they can leave behind complex and beautiful curlicue when the dust storms blast the red stain.
 Mars has avalanches, too.
 The spring, whenever carbon dioxide freezes, producing immense cascades of rock and soil, will shatter cliffs that climb above the horizon and hold different materials. such facts about the planet of Mars are important.

 4- Facts on Mars: Moons

 Mars’ called Phobos and Deimos are just two recognized planets.
 Nevertheless, they are tiny, Phobos is about 25 km in diameter or 15.5 mi, while Deimos is only 15 km or 9.3 miles in diameter.
-These are very much like planets, and the influence of Mars from the surrounding asteroid belt widely believed to have caught them.
+These are very much like planets, and the influence of Mars from the surrounding asteroid belt is widely believed to have caught them.

 5- Facts: Orbit and rotation